obsidianmd/obsidian-sample-plugin/README.md

 ##### `Convert outline to a task list here.`

-Convert the active note outline to a task list, inserted at the cursor position.
+Convert the active note outline to a task list, and insert it at the cursor position.

 ##### `Convert outline to a task list in a new note.`

-Convert the active note outline to a task list, inserted in a new note.
+Convert the active note outline to a task list, and insert it in a new note.